dubl3a/dublea_conky/README.md

 * nvidia-smi for GPU
 * hddtemp
 	* This typically has to be ran with sudo.
 To run without sudo run the following:

 	`sudo chmod u+s /usr/sbin/hddtemp`

 ## Install

 Place contents into `~/.config/conky`

-Run `conky -c ~/.config/conky/conky.conf` to start it up Modify the `conky.conf` file while it is running as it will refresh when you save the file.
+Run `conky -c ~/.config/conky/conky.conf` to start it up.

+Modify the `conky.conf` file while it is running as it will refresh when you save the file.
 This will allow you to modify it and verify it working on your system.

+For automatically starting with logging in, create `~/.config/autostart/conky.desktop` filw with the following:

+`[Desktop Entry]
+Type=Application
+Exec=conky -c /home/dublea/.config/conky/conky.conf
+Hidden=false
+NoDisplay=false
+X-GNOME-Autostart-enabled=true
+Name=conky
+Comment=`

 ### To-Do